-The tour company asserted it was not receiving the exclusive right to conduct tours "from" Managaha Island pursuant to the Agreement insofar as other marine sports operators allow their customers, who purchase tours off of Managaha Island, to visit Managaha Island before or after a tour.
+The tour company asserted it was not receiving the exclusive right to conduct tours "from" Managaha Island pursuant to the Agreement insofar as other marine sports operators are allowed to pick up their customers from Managaha Island.
 In June 2012, five marine sports operators sued DPL under Island Marine Sports v.
 DPL (Civ.
 No. 12-0151).
 The CNMI Superior Court ruled in favor of the other marine sports operators in finding that several letters published by DPL regarding the right to conduct tours "from" Managaha Island constituted unlawful agency actions made without observance of required administrative procedures.
 The ruling is on appeal with the CNMI Supreme Court.
-The tour company has refused to pay the balance of \$1,160,640 but offered payment of \$229,778 as an abatement of the amount due for 2013.
-This abatement has not been received or formalized by DPL and negotiations with the tour company are ongoing.
+The tour company refused to pay the balance of \$1,160,640 but offered annual payments of \$229,778, with the difference of \$60,382 to be abated.
+A second addendum to the Agreement was entered into on February 10, 2014.
+The tour company agreed that rent shall be abated only so long as the marine sports operators other than the tour company pick up customers from Managaha Island for water sports tours.
+The base rent owed from September 1, 2012 to August 31, 2013 shall be \$229,778.
+This shall be the sum due for each of the remaining years under the concession so long as there is rent abatement.
+Further, if at any time during the remainder of the concession, marine sports operators other than the tour company cease picking up customers at Managaha Island for marine sports tours, the base rent shall revert to \$290,160.
+In February 2014, the tour company paid DPL \$459,556 as base rent for the period September 1, 2012 to August 31, 2014.
+Future payments of \$229,778 will be due on September 1, 2014 and September 1, 2015.

 DPL leases and grants permits for the use of public lands.
 Lease and permit terms range from one to twenty-five years and in most instances contain provisions for percentage rent.
-Lease and permit income for the years ended September 30, 2012 and 2011 amounted to \$3,366,149 and \$3,878,876, respectively.
+Lease and permit income for the years ended September 30, 2013 and 2012 amounted to \$3,483,468 and \$3,366,149, respectively.
 Minimum future lease income is as follows: